ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 ### About this task

-When you deploy the machine learning annotator, you select the version of it that you want to deploy.
+When you deploy the machine learning model, you select the version of it that you want to deploy.

 ### Procedure

-To deploy a machine learning annotator to {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}}, complete the following steps:
+To deploy a machine learning model to {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}}, complete the following steps:

-1. Log in as a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} administrator or project manager, open the **Annotator Component** page, and click **Details** on the Machine learning annotator tile.
+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
+1. Select the **Model Management** > **Versions** > **Machine learning** tab.
-1. On the **Versions** tab, choose the version of the model that you want to deploy.
+1. Choose the version of the model that you want to deploy.

     If there is only one working version of the model, create a snapshot of the current model.
 This versions the model, which enables you to deploy one version, while you continue to improve the current version.
 The option to deploy does not appear until you create at least one version.